-On January 1, 2022, France assumed the 6-month Presidency of the European Union and several GE regulations are currently under review.
-One of the main priorities of the French Presidency is the introduction of "mirror clauses" for all EU food and agricultural imports.
-Mirror clause would compel EU trading partners to adopt the same standards that are imposed on EU agricultural producers.
-Such clauses could have an impact on GE products entering the EU market, with challenges for the EU feed industry.
+During its Presidency of the Council of the European Union (January 1 - June 30, 2022), France strongly advocated the adoption of "mirror clauses" for all EU food and agricultural imports.
+Mirror clauses would have essentially compelled non-EU trading partners to adopt the same standards that are imposed on EU agricultural producers.
+Such mirror clauses would have very likely had impact on GE products entering the EU market, presenting significant challenges for the EU feed and livestock sectors.